adrianwedd/ordr.fm/SPECIFICATIONS.md

-# Music Sorter - Technical Specifications
+# ordr.fm - Technical Specifications

 ## Introduction

-This document details the technical specifications for the Music Sorter script.
+This document details the technical specifications for the ordr.fm script.
 It outlines the core principles, input/output requirements, metadata handling, album classification logic, naming conventions, error handling, and safety features.
 This specification serves as a blueprint for development and a reference for understanding the script's behavior.

 ## Metadata Extraction and Interpretation